CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Any Detailer:
 This node create detailed/refined output by input image and segs.
 Node must be used together with Image Segments and Refiner Prompt.
 The output of this node can be upscaled or saved, maybe connected to the next refiner.
-Detailer group example included to the **Primere_latest_workflow.json** you can to check it for your own ideas and settings, or test only detailers in attached **civitai-[what]-refiner.json** files.
+Detailer group example included to the **Primere_full_workflow.json** you can to check it for your own ideas and settings, or test only detailers in attached **civitai-[what]-refiner.json** files.

 #### Detailer automatically handle Normal, LCM and Turbo model concepts if the 'model_concept' and 'concept_*' nodes used.
-Check the Primere_latest_workflow how to automatically control this node for all 3 concepts.
+Check the Primere_full_workflow how to automatically control this node for all 3 concepts.
 Fpr normal mode, you can set samples to anything else, different from the original image creation settings.

 <a href="./Workflow/readme_images/panydetailer.jpg" target="_blank"><img src="./Workflow/readme_images/panydetailer.jpg" height="380px"></a>
 <hr>